 Cheerful, playful and remarkably easy to care for, the Burmese cat is a lovely breed.
-And thanks to Burmese cat pet insurance from PIA, you can give your favourite feline the care and attention it deserves, without having to worry that an unexpected accident or illness might put you in a position to have to make tough financial decisions.
+And thanks to pet insurance from PIA for Burmese cats, you can give your favourite feline the care and attention it deserves, without having to worry that an unexpected accident or illness might put you in a position to have to make tough financial decisions.
 With one of our coverage options, your Burmese cat will enjoy a long and healthy life as the happiest member of your family.

 As the name suggests, the Burmese originally comes from Burma (or Myanmar, as it’s now called).
 However, all of the primary breeding took place in the US.
 In fact, all officially registered Burmese cats today descend from a single, dark-brown cat named Wong Mau.